 Butter Chicken PoutineCourse: MainCuisine: Indo-CanadianDifficulty: Easy

-This butter chicken poutine is not your traditional poutine.
-It’s crisp french fries covered with ricotta cheese and slathered in homemade creamy butter chicken “gravy”.
+My butter chicken masala poutine is crisp french fries covered with ricotta cheese and slathered in homemade creamy butter chicken “gravy”.

 2 tablespoons vegetable oil for the fries.